How do you work out your interior design style? 13 tips on discovering your look from interior designers

 2. Focus on the colors you love

-If you’re looking to experiment with color pairings start by choosing a shade that anchors the space – ‘new neutrals’ such as plaster pinks will bring warmth to your room while also acting as a brilliant blank canvas.
-For an on-trend look, combine a softer shade of pink with green, these two complimentary colors sit opposite each other on the color wheel and therefore work beautifully with one another.'
+'If you’re looking to experiment with color combinations, start by choosing a shade that anchors the space – ‘new neutrals’ such as plaster pinks will bring warmth to your room while also acting as a brilliant blank canvas.
+For an on-trend look, combine a softer shade of pink with green, these two complementary colors sit opposite each other on the color wheel and therefore work beautifully with one another.'

 3. Create a vision board

-Once you have an inkling of colors that you love you can start putting together a vision board.
-This could be on Pinterest or you could do it the old-fashioned way – tear out images you like and stick them in a notebook or on a wall with washi tape.
+Once you have an inkling of colors that you love, you can start putting together a vision board.
+This could be on Pinterest, or you could do it the old-fashioned way – tear out images you like and stick them in a notebook or on a wall with washi tape.

-From these two pools, I am able to narrow down my overall objectives.
+'From these two pools, I am able to narrow down my overall objectives.
 What happens next is an intuitive process of layering in all the elements of a project, for example: textiles, wallcoverings, carpets, and furniture.
-After a critical editing of the collected elements, I am left with an end result that is a thoughtful and beautiful reflection of my personality that will hopefully continue to delight and enrich me.
+After a critical editing of the collected elements, I am left with an end result that is a thoughtful and beautiful reflection of my personality that will hopefully continue to delight and enrich me.'

-I take my clients through a similar process and even advise people looking to design a home to do this on their own, or in preparation for working with a designer.'
+'I take my clients through a similar process and even advise people looking to design a home to do this on their own, or in preparation for working with a designer.'

 4. Gather prints and patterns you are drawn to

-The only way to know if you like decorating with patterns is to collate a few together and see how you feel about them, choose designs in the colors you like as a starting point.
+The only way to know if you like decorating with patterns is to collate a few together and see how you feel about them, and choose designs in the colors you like as a starting point.

-I usually take fabric samples with me on a consultation to see what the client naturally gravitates towards.
+'I usually take fabric samples with me on a consultation to see what the client naturally gravitates towards.
 Patterned fabrics can make a great base when starting out a new design or even just updating soft furnishings and accessories, so it’s the perfect place to start.'

 5. Choose furniture that resonates